binomial-dimension/LosingMoney/README.md

 ## Results comparing

 For the several situations, we prepare four results.
+For noticeable details, we regard trading fee as **“万1.1”**.

 ### 1. Baseline with 4000+ price